International Paper

 103. Time-bound commitment to reduce greenhouse gas (GHG) emissions intensity?

 The company commits to reducing GHG emissions (scope 1, 2, and 3) by 35% by 2030.
-However, it is not an intensity-based target.
+However, the target is not intensity-based.

 -